soungl/myWebsite/content/project/snowmobile.md

 title = "Economic Impact Study for the New Hampshire Snowmobile Association"

 # Project summary to display on homepage.
-summary = "The ski inudstry makes a huge contribution to the region's economy."
+summary = "The New Hampshire Snowmobile Association commissioned Daniel Lee of Plymouth State University to estimate economic contribution of the snowmobile industry to New Hampshire's economy"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "snowmobile.jpg"